Anti-Bribery for Sales · Module 2 of 2

 Sam Holt

-Joe, the tickets don't go.
-Not this side of the award. £620 a head into Diana's diary ten days from submission is the textbook s.1 problem.
-I'm not running it past Naomi to get a yes.
-I'm telling you now because the answer is no.
+Joe, the tickets don't go. £620 a head into Diana's diary, ten days from submission, is the textbook s.1 problem.
+I'm not running it past Naomi for a yes.
+The answer is no.

 Joe Harding

 Calthorpe will.
-We lose this on a coin flip and the coin flip is whose face she remembers.
+We lose this on whose face she remembers.

 Sam Holt

-Then we get her face-time differently.
-Working lunch this week, sub-£100 a head, agenda shared in advance, three of our engineers walking her through the test rig.
-I'll mail Naomi tonight, she'll have it cleared by tomorrow lunchtime.
+Then get face-time differently.
+Working lunch, sub-£100 a head, agenda shared, three engineers walking her through the test rig.
+Naomi clears it by tomorrow lunchtime.

 Sam Holt